flocela/CantandoInglesSRCOnly/README.md

-## About

 I've discontinued Cantando Inglés, unfortunately it is no longer on the Google Play Store.

-Below is the demo video.
+However, you can still see the demo video below.

 [![n-cRzeZw9Bk](https://img.youtube.com/vi/n-cRzeZw9Bk/0.jpg)]([https://www.youtube.com/watch?v=YOUTUBE_VIDEO_ID_HERE](https://www.youtube.com/watch?v=n-cRzeZw9Bk))

+## Intro

 Cantando Inglés teaches English to Spanish speakers through song.
 It plays a song while displaying the lyrics in a list.
 The list scrolls to the music while always showing the current word.
 The user can pause the song to see a word's Spanish translation and an explanation about the word's context.
 There are 20 songs that the user can download from www.appsbyflo.com.